rht-labs/infographic/README.md

 npm start
 ```

-This will start up a local http server to host the fron using the `website` directory as the root context of the front end application.
-This local development server will also host the API.
+This will start up a local http server using the `website` directory as the root context of the front end application.
+This local development server will also host the API, which is stored in `index.js` and the `lib` directory.

 ## Running in OpenShift